 It’s all so frustrating!
 Lucky for you allergy-sufferers, there are some natural remedies that can help alleviate some of the suffering.
 This herbal tea blend for allergies is one of the most effective.

-First, let’s talk about the different components and what they do.
+Let's talk about the different components of an allergy tea and how they work to relief symptoms:

 Rooibos